How to transfer wealth without burdening the next generation

 Families who navigate the great wealth transfer successfully understand one thing: wealth must be structured to empower the next generation, not overwhelm them.
 True wealth transfer to next generation planning integrates governance, liquidity and emotional readiness — not just legal documents.

-What makes today’s Great Wealth Transfer different?
+What makes today’s great wealth transfer different?

 Wealth is more complex than before